Nonexistence of solutions of certain semilinear heat equations: Global nonexistence

 \section{Global nonexistence}

-\begin{defin} Let $u_0 \in L^1_{loc}(\R^n)$.
+\begin{defin} Let $f, u_0 \in L^1_{loc}(\R^n)$.
 Then $u \in L^p_{loc}((0,T), L^p_{loc}(\R^n))$ is called a local in time weak solution of (\ref{MainProblem}) if for every non-negative test function $\psi \in C^1_c( [0,T); C_c^2(\R^n) )$ we have When $T = \infty$, such $u$ is called global in time weak solution. \end{defin}

 Throughout this paper we fix $\frac{1}{p} + \frac{1}{p'} = 1$.
-We keep $C, C_1,$ and $C_2$ to denote the constants, their values may keep on changing from line to line.
+We keep $C, C_1,$ and $C_2$ to denote the constants but their values may keep on changing from line to line without effecting the analysis.
 Using the self-adjointness of the operator $\Delta_X$, it can be proved using standard techniques that when $u_0 \in C_0(\R^n)$, every local in time mild solution belonging to the class $C([0,T], L^\infty(\R^n))$ is a local in time weak solution as well.

-In \Cref{subcritical} we provide a lower bound for the critical exponent as $\frac{n}{n-1}$.
-It can be seen from \Cref{SubcriticalWithZeroDivergence}, this lower bound is not sharp.
+In our first theorem, we provide a lower bound for the critical exponent as $\frac{n}{n-1}$.